modiimedia/InsuranceSmart/content/_index.md

   remain up to date with annual benefit changes throughout their lives.
-We provide all types of Life, Health, Long-term Care, and Final Expense Coverage, as well as Fixed Indexed Annuities. \n\nAnnuities are a Secure Financial Product designed to Safely Grow Your Savings, Investments and Retirement Accounts, offering both Fixed and Indexed Returns.
+We provide all types of Life, Health, Long-term Care, and Final Expense Coverage, as well as Fixed Indexed Annuities. \n\nAnnuities are a Secure Financial Product designed to Safely Grow Your Savings, Investments, and Retirement Accounts, offering both Fixed and Indexed Returns.
 They provide a Variety of Guaranteed and Non-Guaranteed Income Solutions and Liquidity Options, and Protect Your Investment with A No-Loss-Guarantee so you can Retire in Confidence! \n\n\nContact Us For Information and Let Us Know